 All works are available for purchase – please click on an image for further information.

 Robert Capa was born Endre Friedmann on October 22, 1913 in Budapest, Hungary.
 He was born into a Jewish family that were co-owners of a hair-salon, and had two brothers.

 When he was eighteen Andre Friedman (as he began to call himself) was exiled from Hungary, for political differences, and went to Berlin.
 With the support of his parents he enrolled at the German Academy for Politics to study journalism.
-However, the increasingly depressed Hungarian economy caused his parents’ business began to falter and funding for his studies came to an end.
+However, the increasingly depressed Hungarian economy caused his parents’ business to falter, and funding for his studies came to an end.
 In need of money, Friedman got a job at a photo agency as a darkroom assistant, and so began his career in the photographic industry.

 His talent for photography began to develop, and he was given his first camera by the agency’s director, Simon Guttmann.
 Guttmann was also responsible for Friedman’s first large commission when, in December 1932, he sent him to Copenhagen to photograph the great Russian revolutionary Leon Trotsky.

 Friedman remained in Berlin for two years until Hitler’s rise to power meant that, in 1933, he was forced to flee to Vienna.
 Soon after, he gained permission to return home to Budapest where he stayed for a few months before going to Paris in September that year.
 He took up variety of photography assignments and it was there that he met a fellow Hungarian, the photographer, André Kertész.